Azkali/Switchdeck/README.md

 * If a game crashes on launch try OpenGL instead: `PROTON_USE_WINED3D=1 %command%`.
 * [Proton-CachyOS](https://github.com/CachyOS/proton-cachyos/releases) and [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom) can be used instead of Valve-Proton.
 Some games may only work with [GE-Proton](https://github.com/gloriouseggroll/proton-ge-custom).
 * For older games, you may need to force Proton 10+ in the settings, as Steam often defaults to unsupported older versions.
-* Game compatibility is inconsistent, not every title is supported or fully playable.
+* [Game compatibility list](https://docs.google.com/spreadsheets/d/1UrLwRaIZGAL6J7l9QK_DO4MB45KzIUKIfKZIOE4hid4).
+Not every title is supported or fully playable.
 * The Switch only supports up to Vulkan 1.2, that's why [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek) and an old version of [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) are patched in to Proton.

 ---